lemopian/lemopian/README.md

 * 🧪 Running POCs and MVPs with clients across industries

-* 📊 Translating business challenges into AI-driven solutions with measurable impact
+* 📊 Translating business challenges into Data & AI-driven solutions with measurable impact

 I'm based in Paris 🗼, France 🇫🇷.